Biblical Exegesis Paper Instructions

 to be just a collection of mini word studies.

-- Step 8: Research the historical-cultural background.
+- Step 8: Research how to do exegesis.

 - What might not be obvious to today's readers?
 Would what was communicated to the

-of these differences significantly alter the meaning?
+of those differences might significantly alter the meaning?

 - Step 9: Determine the formal character or genre of the passage.